HM Advocate v Coulson

-He appeared at Glasgow Sheriff Court on 13 June 2013 in private, represented by Richard Keen QC; no plea or declaration was made and he was given bail.
+He appeared at Glasgow Sheriff Court on 13 June 2013 in private, represented by Richard Keen; no plea or declaration was made and he was given bail.
 There was a ban on reporting this at the time, but it was challenged by some media outlets and lifted a few days later.

 On 6 August a preliminary hearing took place at Glasgow High Court, he was not present, but the indictment was made public.

 The trial was scheduled to begin on 21 April 2015, and to last 6 weeks.
-It was postponed because of the general election, and eventually started on 15 May 2015 at the Edinburgh High Court, with a jury of nine men and six women, presided over by judge David Burns, Lord Burns, Coulson was represented by Murdo MacLeod QC.
+It was postponed because of the general election, and eventually started on 15 May 2015 at the Edinburgh High Court, with a jury of nine men and six women, presided over by judge David Burns, Lord Burns, Coulson was represented by Murdo MacLeod.

 On 1 June 2015, the judge acquitted Coulson.
 However, the acquittal was suspended while the Crown considered whether to appeal the decision and was therefore not announced until 3 June.
 Explaining his ruling, Lord Burns said that for Coulson to be found guilty it was necessary for the Crown to prove that the allegedly untrue evidence he had given at the 2010 Sheridan trial had been relevant to the issues in it.
 The judge added that it was for him, and not the jury, to decide on this aspect of the case and that the Crown’s legal submissions had failed to satisfy him that Coulson’s evidence had been sufficiently relevant to the Sheridan trial.